emdgroup/baybe/docs/userguide/envvars.md

 os.environ["ENVAR_NAME"] = "my_value"

-# proceed with BayBE code...
+# proceed with BayBE code ...
 ```
-However, this needs to be done carefully at entry point of your script or session and
+However, this needs to be done carefully at the entry point of your script or session and
 will not persist between sessions.

 ## Telemetry